Drought Assistance Packages

 For more information visit the RMS Freight to drought areas page

-Who is eligible for a rebate on fixed charges on water licences?
+Who is eligible for a rebate on fixed charges on general security or general access water licences?

 Will I receive a water licence bill?

-Licence holders in rural and regional NSW will have the fixed charge component of their next water licence allocation waived.
+Eligible licence holders in rural and regional NSW will have the fixed charge component of their next water bill waived.

 How can Business Connect support my business?